MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 To index your Confluence server or data center content, you must install and register Graph Connector Agent.
 See [install the Graph Connector Agent](./graph-connector-agent.md) for details.

-You must be the admin for your organization's M365 tenant as well as the admin for your organization's Confluence site.
+You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site.

 ## Step 1: Add a Graph connector in the Microsoft 365 admin center